Hierarchical Bayesian Models to Mitigate Systematic Disparities in Prediction with Proxy Outcomes: Measurement models for label bias

 In our last proposition, we compare prediction error when fitting with the true outcome to prediction error when using a proxy.
 In particular, we provide a lower bound for the mean squared error (MSE) in the true outcome using linear regression predictions trained on a proxy in terms of the MSE in the true outcome using linear regression trained on the true outcome.
 We show that label bias degrades prediction accuracy when using linear regression because of the systematic disparities in prediction caused by the correlation between the measurement error and the outcome $u$ and covariates $X$. \begin{proposition} [Prediction error with true outcome versus proxy] Let $(X, u, y) \sim P $.
 Then we have

-where $\beta$ is defined in \eqref{beta_def}, and $\alpha, \gamma$ are defined in \eqref{alpha_def}. \end{proposition} In Section \ref{sec:example} and \ref{sec:diabetes}, we will see that given sufficient domain-knowledge these systematic disparities in prediction can be mitigated, improving both overall prediction accuracy and reducing the risk of exacerbating disparate outcomes of downstream decisions.
+where $\beta$ is defined in \eqref{beta_def}, and $\alpha, \gamma$ are defined in \eqref{alpha_def}. \end{proposition} In Section \ref{sec:example} and \ref{sec:diabetes}, we will see that given sufficient domain knowledge these systematic disparities in prediction can be mitigated, improving both overall prediction accuracy and reducing the risk of exacerbating disparate outcomes of downstream decisions.